lgss/rekommend-api/README.md

 Run `aws cloudformation package --template-file template.yaml --s3-bucket {bucket} --output-template-file {output}.yaml`

-{bucket} - The name of your s3 bucket that you want to store your you src files in
+{bucket} - The name of an existing s3 bucket that you want to store your you src files in

 {output} - The name of the file output by the packaging function